 Before you look at APIs, it is important to know the difference between an Open API and a Private API.

-- Open API: APIs that are open are available to the public and provides any developer access to your software (eg. core banking system) or web service.
+- Open API (commonly known as Published APIs): APIs that are open are available to the public and provides any developer access to your software (eg. core banking system) or web service.

 - Private API: APIs that are private offer front end interfaces to back end data and application functions by offering a “point of entry” for developers to access.